idemeum/docs-idemeum/docs-source/overview/loginapp.md

 Let's go through the steps to set it up:

 * Launch idemeum app on your mobile device.
 * The app will ask you to enable biometrics.
-This is the key step to generate crypto keys on your mobile device and register your public key with your backend.
+This is the key step to generate crypto keys on your mobile device and register your biometric and [DID](https://www.w3.org/TR/did-core/) public keys with idemeum backend.
 * As a next step you will need to add your identity information - your email address, your phone number, and your ID document (i.e. driver's license). idemeum app will verify these pieces of information and will store them on a mobile device.
 NO information will exist in our backend.
 The email and phone number will be verified using one-time-code and SMS.
 You just need to grab the codes and input them into the app.
 * To verify drivers license you will need to scan your drivers license in the idemeum app and then do a selfie for liveness detection and to make sure you own that document.
 The app will guide you through the steps.
 This step is optional and you can skip it.
 * You are now all set with idemeum app.